%20(2).avif)

 Networking, in the context of computer science and information technology, refers to the practice of connecting computers, servers, mainframes, network devices, peripherals, or other devices to exchange data and share resources.
 It encompasses both the physical (hardware) and logical (software) aspects of connections between devices.
 The primary goal of networking is to enable the sharing of data and resources, thereby improving efficiency and accessibility within and across computing environments.
 Networks can vary in size, ranging from simple local area networks (LANs) connecting a few devices in a single office, to complex wide area networks (WANs) spanning multiple geographic locations around the globe.
 Networking technologies and protocols facilitate communication and data transfer across these connections, adhering to standardized rules to ensure reliable and secure information exchange.

-Envoy is a high-performance Layer 7 proxy used as a common data plane for service meshes and modern ingress/egress gateways.
-It is adopted to standardize traffic management, security controls, and observability across microservices without pushing these concerns into application code.
+Envoy is a high-performance Layer 7 proxy commonly used as a shared data plane for gateways and service-to-service communication.
+It is adopted to standardize routing behavior, security controls, and observability across teams without pushing these concerns into application code.

-Envoy is commonly deployed as a sidecar proxy in a service mesh, as a standalone edge proxy, or embedded within gateway products.
-The main trade-off is operational complexity, since large fleets require disciplined configuration management, validation, and rollout automation to avoid configuration drift and hard-to-debug traffic behavior.
+Envoy is commonly deployed as a sidecar in a service mesh, as a standalone edge proxy, or as the data plane behind API gateway products.
+The main trade-off is operational complexity, since production usage benefits from disciplined configuration management, validation, and progressive rollout automation to avoid drift and hard-to-debug traffic behavior.

-Our experience with Envoy helped us build repeatable configuration patterns, validation workflows, and operational runbooks that we reuse to help clients standardize L7 traffic management, security controls, and observability across gateways and service-to-service communication.
+Our experience with Envoy helped us develop repeatable configuration patterns, validation guardrails, and operational runbooks that we reuse to help clients standardize Layer 7 traffic management, security, and observability across gateways and service-to-service communication.

 Some of the things we did include: